Unity-Technologies/AssetBundles-Browser/README.md

 * Bundles with variants are a darker grey and can be expanded to show the list of variants.
 * Right-click or slow-double-click to rename bundle or bundle folder.
 * If a bundle has any error, warning, or info message, an icon will appear on the right side.
 Mouse over the icon for more information.
-* If a bundle has a scene in it (making it a scene bundle) and anything else explicitly included, it will be marked as having an error.
+* If a bundle has at least one scene in it (making it a scene bundle) and non-scene assets explicitly included, it will be marked as having an error.
 This bundle will not build until fixed.
 * Bundles with duplicated assets will be marked with a warning (more information on duplication in Asset List section below)
 * Empty bundles will be marked with an info message.
 For a number of reasons, empty bundles are not very stable and can dissapear from this list at times.
 * Folders of bundles will be marked with the highest message from the contained bundles.